Nevin1901/erlog/README.md

 ## Rationale

 logging sucks.
 It's expensive, most open source options are not easily self hostable, and for small projects, there's no easy way to implement logs into your applications wihtout using a third party option or self hosting your own logging server.

+Erlog lets you log without worrying about logging.

 ## Things that can change